 You can check it out live

 Rather than inundating users with a huge marketing page, a short modal introduction is used to introduce new users to the app and quickly sends them on their way.
 It only shows up the first time, as to not annoy returning users.

-Based on surveys, a few of the most common searches are available at the click of a button.
+Based on user surveys, a few of the most common searches are available at the click of a button.
 This not only removes room for user error, but speeds the input process.

 Results are displayed very simply.
 The venue's name and address is shown, as well as if it's currently open and if it's well rated.
 From there, users can click to be sent to Google Maps for more details and directions.

 A simple marketing page is available for those users who want a little more information.
 I went a little overboard with the visuals here, but had fun with it.
 I even included some SVG animation.